aritrac/WebDeveloper/ReadMe.md

-_The Exercise11_JSArrays contains example usages of push pop shift unshift indexOf slice and accessing indices of an array_ _also we code along on how to create a To Do list using arrays and also modify the To Do list in another session to incorporate functions and the usage of foreach_
+_The Exercise11_JSArrays contains example usages of push pop shift unshift indexOf slice and accessing indices of an array_ _also we code along on how to create a To Do list using arrays and also modify the To Do list in another session to incorporate functions and the usage of foreach.
+Lastly we do an array problem set (isUniform, printReverse, max and sumArray)_